 Beware of Yard and Housework Scams

-With the arrival of spring, there's a lot of yard work to do and some people need help.
+With the arrival of spring and summer, there's a lot of yard work to do and some people need help.

 The Gordonsville Police Department is urging residents to be careful about whom they hire for yard work and other work around the house.
 Residents are warned to NOT pay in advance for gutter and yard work.
 There is a known scheme where groups of people go through neighborhoods looking for work and asking for money up front; however, once the workers are paid they never come back to do the work.